-Kingsport Breaks Through For First Win At Pioneer Park
+Kingsport Breaks Through for First Win at Pioneer Park

 GREENEVILLE, Tenn. - The streak is over.
-After a 13-4 loss to the Flyboys last night, the Axmen picked up their first win at Pioneer Park as the Axmen after previously going 0-7.
-The Axmen picked up the victory 7-4.
+After a 13-4 loss to the Flyboys last night, the Axmen picked up their first win at Pioneer Park after previously going 0-7, picking up a 7-4 victory.

 The Flyboys (3-5) immediately answered in the bottom of the second inning as Aden Hill (VCU) was plunked by a pitch to begin the inning.
 Hill then scored on an RBI single from his VCU teammate Casey Gibbs.
 Two batters later, Greeneville scored their second run on an RBI single by Johnny Pilla (SUNY Stony Brook).
 Ray Ortiz (NJIT) then tripled to left center field scoring Pilla to tie the game.
-Following that, Ortiz scored on a balk to give the Flyboys the lead 4-0.
+Following that, Ortiz scored on a balk to give the Flyboys a 4-0 advantage.

 After five shutdown innings, in the eighth inning, Kingsport tied the ballgame on an RBI fielder's choice from Corbin Shaw (Walters State CC) that scored Cole Swift (Radford).

-Kingsport then grabbed the lead, scoring three runs in the top half of the ninth inning, after four consecutive walks were drawn as well as an RBI sacrifice fly by Corbin Shaw, making the game 7-4, where it would stay.
+Kingsport then grabbed the lead, scoring three runs in the top half of the ninth inning, after four consecutive walks were drawn as well as an RBI sacrifice fly by Corbin Shaw, making the game 7-4, where it would stay for good.

 Brett Johnson then came on in relief of Ricky Reeth for Kingsport and closed the game down, securing both his first and the team's first save of the season.

 In the middle innings, both Ricky Reeth (Notre Dame) for Kingsport and Colby Lipovsky (Bethune-Cookman) for Greeneville had multiple shutdown innings for their respective teams.
-Reeth turned in four innings of relief, giving up no runs, just two hits and three walks and striking out four, getting credited for the win.
-Lipovsky, on the other hand, turned in 3 1/3 innings, giving up one hit, one earned run, just three walks and striking out five.
+Reeth turned in four innings of relief, giving up no runs, just two hits and three walks while striking out four en route to earning the win.
+Lipovsky, on the other hand, turned in 3 1/3 innings, giving up one hit, one earned run and three walks while striking out five.

 For the Flyboys, Zachary Taylor (Morehead State) was hit with both a loss and a blown save.